 Law enforcement and criminal justice professionals are always in high demand.
 With a degree in this field you can pursue careers such as police officers, special agents, juvenile officers, security officers, state troopers, court bailiffs, private detectives, probation officers, investigators, inspectors and corrections officers.
 When well-trained and well-educated people are in these roles, it helps to create a safer and stronger community.

+We offer multiple curriculum paths for those interested in Law Enforcement and Criminal Justice.
 If you're interested in beginning a career in this field, then Oakton's Law Enforcement and Criminal Justice program will not only get you started but also help you stand out and develop special key skills that you'll be able to put to work in your career.

 If you are currently a law enforcement professional, our program can help you to increase your proficiency and potentially open up new opportunities for career advancement.